v-jush/azure-docs/articles/iot-edge/quickstart.md

    ![Retrieve connection string from CLI output](./media/quickstart/retrieve-connection-string.png)

-### Special set up for Windows ARM32 preview
+## Set Modules for IoTCore ARM32 Preview on the Portal
-When the edge device has been created, by default it points to mcr.microsoft.com/azureiotedge-hub:1.0 to pull both the agent and the hub modules.
-Since Windows ARM32 is still not public yet, there is no modules for Windows ARM32 from MCR, so we need to set it to pull from the preview registry.
+After the edge device has been created, by default it points to mcr.microsoft.com/azureiotedge-hub:1.0 to pull both the agent and the hub modules.
+Since Windows ARM32 is still not public yet, there is no modules for Windows ARM32 from mcr, so we need to set it to pull from the preview registry.

 4 preview modules have been provided for the Windows IoTCore ARM32 preview, use username `d3e6e3bc-2e38-4887-9073-2cf796462b15` and password `71181f94-a9b9-4b98-96a8-01c4ae8dff94` to log into the container registry edgeshared.azurecr.io